NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC MUST employ a slow-start algorithm, when *cwnd* is no more than *ssthresh*.
-In general, CUBIC SHOULD use the HyStart++ slow start algorithm {{!I-D.ietf-tcpm-hystartplusplus}}, or MAY use the AIMD TCP slow start algorithm {{!RFC5681}} when HyStart++ is not suitable.
-Experimental alternatives include
-hybrid slow start {{HR08}}, a predecessor to HyStart++ that CUBIC implementations have used as the default for the last decade, and limited slow start {{?RFC3742}}.
+In general, CUBIC SHOULD use the HyStart++ slow start algorithm {{!I-D.ietf-tcpm-hystartplusplus}}, or MAY use the Reno TCP slow start algorithm {{!RFC5681}} in the rare cases when HyStart++ is not suitable.
+Experimental alternatives include hybrid slow start {{HR08}}, a predecessor to HyStart++ that CUBIC implementations have used as the default for the last decade, and limited slow start {{?RFC3742}}.